Skip to main content

 • Large imports run in the background

-• You can close your browser—progress shows in the sidebar when you return
+• Close your browser if you need to — progress shows in the sidebar when you return

 Troubleshooting